abelardopardo/ontask_b/docs_src/Tutorial/index.rst

 Data Upload
 ===========

 We now upload the data included in the file :download:`learner_information.csv <../Dataset/learner_information.csv>`.
-Click in the *Dataops* menu, and then in the option to *CSV Update/Merge* as shown in the following figure
+Click in the *Dataops* menu, and then in the option to *Data Upload/Merge* to see the following page:

 .. figure:: ../Ontask_screens/05_data_csvupload_initial.png
    :align: center